-Step What Happens Who is Involved Step 1: Discussion of the project and alternatives Discussion with the parish and/or Use of other facilities in the Deanery school finance committee and building Discussion on the How does the project serve the community? committee. local level How does the project address the Pastoral Plan?
+Step What Happens Who is Involved F T. P. C. Step 1: Discussion of the project and alternatives Discussion with the parish and/or Discussion on the Use of other facilities in the Deanery How does the project serve the community? school finance committee and building committee. local level How does the project address the Pastoral commutee.
+Plan?
 Discussion with the Deanery.
 The work is identified; the scope of the work is determined; there is an estimated cost.
 Step 2: For any item affecting the place of worship Diocesan Environment and Art Discussion on the environment; review and approval.
-Committee Discussion on the diocesan level Step 3: For any item affecting the school Superintendent of Schools - - Discussion on the diocesan level Step 4: Review of the Funding Plan.
-Finance Council and parish, school Discussion on the Devices and encoursed of the Evending Dise cemetery or agency; the Bishop Discussion on the diocesan level Review and approval of the Funding Plan. diocesan level The Bishop will review the recommendations of the Finance Council for approval.
-Applicant can engage the consultant, architect and/or engineer.
-Step 5: Review of the consultant, architect and/or Diocesan Building committee, parish, Step 5. engineer.
-School/Cemetery or agency, and the Discussion on the engineer.
-Bishop diocesan level Recommendation to the Bishop to approve the Dishop selection of the consultant, architect and/or engineer.
-Approval to proceed with Schematic/Working Drawings Step 6: Review and approval of the Working Building Committee and parish, Drawings. school, cemetery or agency Discussion on the Re-evaluation of the probable costs. diocesan level Review of the Funding Plan.
-Step 7: Review of the probable costs Finance Council and parish, school, D: : 1 cemetery or agency Discussion on the Review and approval of the Funding Plan. diocesan level Step 8: Working Drawings and all project documents Building Committee and parish, Discussion on the are to be signed by the applicant, consultant, school, cemetery or agency. diocesan level architect, and/or engineer and diocese.
-Consultant, architect/engineer, diocese diocesan iever BC written approval to bid the project.
-Consultant, areinteevengineer, dioeese Step 9: Advertise bid and/or invite approved Parish, school, cemetery or agency; Step 7. contractors. assistance by diocese Finance / Discussion on the Conduct a pre-bid job walkthrough.
-Facilities and Building Committee; the local level and Collect bids/proposals at the Chancery Office.
-Bishop. diocesan \$P. level The Bishop reviews the Building Committee's recommendation and awards the contract.
+Committee diocesan level Step 3: For any item affecting the school Superintendent of Schools 1 Discussion on the diocesan level D ' Cd E 1' D Step 4: Review of the Funding Plan.
+Finance Council and parish, school cemetery or agency; the Bishop Discussion on the Review and approval of the Funding Plan. cemetery of agency, the Bishop diocesan level The Bishop will review the recommendations of the Finance Council for approval.
+Applicant can engage the consultant, architect G. 5 and/or engineer.
+D. D. 111 Step 5: Review of the consultant, architect and/or engineer.
+Diocesan Building committee, parish, School/Cemetery or agency, and the Discussion on the engineer.
+Bishop diocesan level Recommendation to the Bishop to approve the Бізпор selection of the consultant, architect and/or engineer.
+Approval to proceed with Schematic/Working Step 6: Drawings Review and approval of the Working Building Committee and parish, step 0.
+Drawings. school, cemetery or agency Discussion on the Re-evaluation of the probable costs. sensor, confectly of agency diocesan level Review of the Funding Plan.
+Step 7: Review of the probable costs Finance Council and parish, school, D' D 1 cemetery or agency Discussion on the diocesan level Review and approval of the Funding Plan.
+Step 8: Working Drawings and all project documents Building Committee and parish, step o. are to be signed by the applicant, consultant, school, cemetery or agency.
+Discussion on the architect, and/or engineer and diocese. diocesan level Consultant, architect/engineer, diocese C4 O. BC written approval to bid the project.
+De tal control control Step 9: Advertise bid and/or invite approved Parish, school, cemetery or agency; Discussion on the contractors.
+Conduct a pre-bid job walkthrough. assistance by diocese Finance / Facilities and Building Committee; the local level and Collect bids/proposals at the Chancery Office.
+Bishop. diocesan Dionop. level The Bishop reviews the Building Committee's recommendation and awards the contract.

 Step 10: Discussion on the local level and diocesan level Sign contracts, obtain certificate-of-insurance Change Orders.
 All change orders are to be reviewed and recommended to the Bishop for Approval.
 Building Committee, parish, school and the Bishop.
 Step 11: Project reports.
 Summary of project progress, delays, changes and costs.
 Parish, school, cemetery or agency, along with the consultant, architect and/or engineer Step 12: Local and diocesan level At project completion; the final report is provided to the Building Committee.
-The committee recommends accepting the project as complete and filing a Notice-of- Completion.
+The committee recommends accepting the project as complete and filing a Notice-of-Completion.
 The Bishop will review the recommendations of the building Committee for approval.
 The consultant, architect/engineer files the Notice-of-Completion.
 The contract is paid the final retention 45 days after the notice of Completion is filed.
 Building Committee; parish, school, cemetery; consultant, architect and/or engineer; the Bishop.